EMPAT94/empat94.github.io/_gs/Chapter 20 - Speed Levelling 2.md

 "Are you both okay?"
 Arya looked at Julie, then me.
 "I'm good," Julie said.
 "Me too," I said with a warm smile.
 'I thought her cold and distant when we first met, but she's actually quite sweet,' I reminisced.
 "I ran away long before it came near me.
 By the way, that was a hell of a shot, Julie.
 Might've just saved my life there," I praised Julie.
 It was truly remarkable - while the aim was not much of an issue on a stationary object with her True Shot Skill, the timing of that was impeccable.
 A moment earlier and the thing would've just retreated.
 A moment later and it would've missed entirely.
 "Thanks!
 I got lucky this time, so don't count on it to keep happening," she said with equal parts of humility and caution, while checking her newest acquisition - a longbow.

 We were standing in front of the pile of clothes and weapons left behind.
-While my current robe wasn't in as dire replacement as my previous one had been, I took it nonetheless.
+While my current robe wasn't in as dire replacement as my previous clothing had been, I took it nonetheless.
 The new one was not the common brown anymore, but a grey version that was both thicker yet lighter somehow.
 'And so comfortable!
 I think I can sleep on the stone floor with this on without issues.'
 Everyone had graduated from brown clothes to grey ones.
 We hadn't changed yet, the place was essentially an open barren land walled off from all sides.
 No opportunities for private cloth swap.

 Arya took on her new staff.
 This one had a bit of design on it - not unlike the patterns on the ring.
 Besides that, it was the same as before.
 Carol got another set of daggers; her dagger count now reaching a total of four.
 Taro threw his broken sword away and took the new one.
 Divin claimed a set of artistic gloves.
 They had patterns on them as well along with redundant design.
 'Redundant design?
 Since when can I distinguish between useful patterns and otherwise?'